Caring for Dogs

 Extra care in hot weather

-Due to the extreme weather conditions during our summer months please make sure your pet has access to lots of clean, cool drinking water and shade.
-You will need to have extra water sources to help reduce the risk of heat stress.
-Please check where the water bowls are situated so that they are not in direct sunlight during the day.
-Pets can suffer very quickly from heat stress so please look after the pets in your care.
-Some tips around caring for your dog in hot weather:
+Due to the extreme weather conditions during summer months, please ensure your pet has access to ample clean, cool drinking water and shade.
+Extra sources of water, such as a small wading pond, can help reduce the risk of heat stress to your pet.
+Ensure water bowls are situated in shaded areas and not in direct sunlight during the day.
+Heat stress in animals can develop very quickly, so here are a few tips on caring for your pet during hot weather:

-- DO NOT exercise your pet in hot conditions.
-Walk your dog in the early morning and late evenings.
+- DO NOT exercise your pet during the heat of the day – exercise your pet in the early morning and/or late evening.

 Dogs over six months of age must be registered, and should be desexed.
 Council also recommends microchipping as the best method of identification to return lost animals to their owners.
 More information about registration and microchipping can be found here.